-No scheme is followed but pupils may be asked to write a verse of a poem or a sentence formed during shared writing for additional handwriting practice but only after it has been modelled by the class teacher and the joins shown correctly.
+Pupils may be asked to write a verse of a poem, or a sentence formed during shared writing for additional handwriting practice but only after it has been modelled by the class teacher and the joins shown correctly.
 Handwriting in Key Stage 2 is linked to spelling practice.